IMPACT / DATA & ACHIEVEMENTS

 NB: the Global Workplace Standard for mines is currently being formalized and will be rolled out shortly.

-The Mica CRAFT Code in numbers, implemented in Madagascar only:
+The Mica CRAFT Code in numbers

 • Trainings launched in 2024 at 6 mining sites